mvanduijker/viewtube-all-in-one/README.md

 # Viewtube all in one docker image

-All in one image to easily run [Viewtube](https://github.com/ViewTube/viewtube) on your NAS or your router.
+All in one image to easily run [Viewtube](https://github.com/ViewTube/viewtube) in a single docker container.

 ## Usage